Shunning in the church

 In his YouTube talk on the subject, Parsons calls shunning an “instrument of absolute horror,” “absolute destructive behavior” and an “action of sheer brutality.”

-It’s been said, he adds: “Abuse is when you treat somebody as a thing, rather than as a person.”
+He remarks: “Abuse is when you treat somebody as a thing, rather than as a person.”
 He suggests: “Treating somebody as though they aren’t even there is actually worse.”

 Parsons draws from Ostracism, by Kipling Williams, to explain: “Ostracism has as its aim the attacking of four basic human needs: